 - Sent troops to fight in Vietnam War against the communist regime of North Vietnam.

-- Pushed through Congress, "The Great Society Program", a massive piece of legislation that worked towards conservation, expanding services to the impoverished, aid to education, beautification and a whole slew of other programs.
+- Pushed through Congress, "The Great Society Program", a massive legislation expanded services to the impoverished, aid to education, beautification projects, and other programs, including Medicare.

 - Best known for the Watergate scandal which led to his resignation.

-- Brought end to fighting in Vietnam and improved foreign policy with both communist Russia and China.
+- Improved foreign policy with both communist Russia and China.

 - Gave a full pardon to Nixon.

-- He vetoed 39 measures during his first 14 months in office to help decrease the national deficit.
+- Vetoed 39 measures during his first 14 months in office to help decrease the national deficit.

 - Despite increasing jobs and decreasing the budget deficit, his administration is most notably connected with inflation and high interest rates.

-- Since the Presidency, he is known for being actively involved with Habitat for Humanity and for championing human rights causes.
+- After his Presidency, he was actively involved with Habitat for Humanity and championed human rights causes.

 Former movie actor turned politician, Ronald Reagan was Governor of California for two terms, choosing not to run for a third term.
-He was one of the most popular Presidents in US history, he won with a whopping 400 electoral votes more than his opponent Jimmy Carter.
+He was one of the most popular Presidents in US history and won with a whopping 400 more electoral votes than his opponent, incumbent Jimmy Carter.

 - By the end of his administration, American had had its longest period of peace with no economic recession or depression.

-- Sent troops into Kuwait to defeat Iraq's Saddam Hussein.
+- Sent troops into Kuwait to expel Saddam Hussein from Kuwait.